 Eyewitness testimony also showed that Ms. Bravo consumed marijuana, ecstasy, and cocaine prior to the sexual assault.
 Ms. Bravo's drug use was confirmed by a blood test.
-Her intoxication was apparent from the video evidence of Ms. Bravo walking around the bar area, and from the testimony of eyewitnesses who observed that she consumed a great deal of alcohol that night, that she vomited in the bathroom prior to the assault, and then vomited again while laying down while being assaulted.
+Her intoxication was apparent from the video evidence of Ms. Bravo walking around the bar area, and from the testimony of eyewitnesses who observed that she consumed a great deal of alcohol that night, that she vomited in the bathroom prior to the assault, and then vomited again while lying down while being assaulted.
 Vomiting, by itself, does not indicate that she was incapable of consenting, but lying in her vomit without attempting to clean herself up certainly indicates that she was unaware of her circumstances.
-She made no effort to clean herself or cover herself up (though she did cover her eyes from the security guard's flashlight) and was lying in a pool of her own vomit when security came upon Ms. Bravo and her assaulters.
+She made no effort to clean herself or cover herself up (though she did cover her eyes from the security guard's flashlight) and was lying in a pool of her own vomit when security came upon Ms. Bravo, Appellant and Mr. Sierra.
 Responding security officers testified she was unable to stand unassisted, and the smell of alcohol emanated from her breath.
-Even Mr. Sierra admitted that she was exhibiting indicators of intoxication (slurred words and stumbling). and that when security arrived, Ms. Bravo needed help standing up.
+Even Mr. Sierra admitted that she was exhibiting indicators of intoxication (slurred words and stumbling), and that when security arrived, Ms. Bravo needed help standing up.
 One responding police officer stated, "[it] just seemed like [Ms. Bravo] didn't realize [the vomit] was there.
 She's kind of just disheveled, state, disoriented.
 She doesn't realize she's missing a shoe.
-It seemed like she knew something had happened, but she didn't know quite what was going on."35 The victim's level of intoxication was clear to the members.
-We, too, are convinced that Ms. Bravo was so impaired by alcohol as to be incapable of consenting, and that Appellant knew of her condition.
+It seemed like she knew something had happened, but she didn't know quite what was going on."
+The victim's level of intoxication was clear to the members.
+We, too, are convinced that Ms. Bravo was so impaired as to be incapable of consenting, and that Appellant knew of her condition.

-We find no merit in Appellant's other arguments and find the evidence legally sufficient to support Appellant's convictions.
-Additionally, after taking a fresh, impartial look at the evidence, and after weighing the evidence in the record of trial and making allowances for not having observed the witnesses, we, too, are convinced of Appellant's guilt beyond a reasonable doubt and find the evidence factually sufficient to support Appellant's convictions.
+We find the evidence legally sufficient to support Appellant's conviction for sexual assault as charged in Charge I. Additionally, after taking a fresh, impartial look at the evidence, and after weighing the evidence in the record of trial and making allowances for not having observed the witnesses, we, too, are convinced of Appellant's guilt beyond a reasonable doubt and find the evidence factually sufficient to support Appellant's conviction.

-- $^{32}$ R. at 1093
+- R. at 1093.

 - R. at 1306.

 - R. at 1309.

 - R. at 1130.

-&lt;sup>30 Ms. Bravo's blood was not tested for ecstasy because there was not enough blood drawn to conduct the testing for ecstasy, but her blood did test positive for marijuana and cocaine.
+$^{29}$ Ms. Bravo's blood was not tested for ecstasy because there was not enough blood drawn to conduct the testing for ecstasy, but her blood did test positive for marijuana and cocaine.